bheinzerling/descriptors/README.rst

-decriptors - a package for easy input validation
+descriptors - a package for easy input validation
 =================================================

 **tl;dr:** A collection of descriptors for easily validating attributes like so: